szkny/IpdbDebugger/README.md

-# IpdbDebugger.vim
+# IpdbDebugger

 ## About

-IpdbDebugger.vim is a python debuger plugin for Neovim.
+IpdbDebugger is a python debuger plugin for Neovim.
 It is based on neovim terminal and ipdb.

 # Install